StephenCooper/async-angular-testing/blog/blog.md

 ## Quick Filter Test with FakeAsync

-We will now walk through the full `fakeAsync` test to validate our application correctly filters data and updates the number of displayed rows.
+We will now walk through the full `fakeAsync` test to validate that our application correctly filters data and updates the number of displayed rows.

 ### Test setup